 '''

-$ python3 -m venv dtcontrol-venv
+$ python3 -m venv venv

 '''

-to create the virtual environment in a folder called dtcontrol-venv located in your current directory.
+to create the virtual environment in a folder called venv located in your current directory.
 You can enter the virtual environment by running:

-\$ source dtcontrol-venv/bin/activate
+\$ source venv/bin/activate

-Typically, your shell might indicate that the virtual environment is activated by changing the prompt symbol \$ to something like (dtcontrol-venv) \$.
+Typically, your shell might indicate that the virtual environment is activated by changing the prompt symbol \$ to something like (venv) \$.
 You can now proceed with installing dtControl from PyPI using pip:

-(dtcontrol-venv) \$ pip install dtcontrol
+(venv) \$ pip install dtcontrol

-Note: In case you want to get the development version of dtControl, you could instead run:
+Note: In case you want to get the development version of dtControl, you could instead clone the Git repository first:

-(dtcontrol-venv) \$ pip install git+https://gitlab.lrz.de/i7/dtcontrol.git
+(venv) \$ git clone https://gitlab.lrz.de/i7/dtcontrol.git